-For a second decision your request must be received within one calendar month of the date of the first review decision.
-Your request must be in writing and you must tell us what it is you disagree with.
+For a second decision your request must be received within 1 calendar month of the date of the first review decision.
+Your request must be in writing, and you must tell us what it is you disagree with.

 On second review send your request to -